slowSort/slowSort.github.io/_posts/2022-03-11-indie-hacker-journey.md

 ---
 layout: post
-title: "My indie hacker journey"
+title: "My solo founder experience"
 ---

 Title says it all really!
 After falling in love with the idea of indie hacking and creating a few small projects, I have paused being an indie hacker to focus on other things in my life.